NORMANDY D-DAY BEACHES GROUP

 Stop 4 - Lunch Break (included in the price of the tour)

-Just after midday, we will stop and have lunch at a wonderful restaurant overlooking the magnificent Omaha Beach.
+Just after midday, we will stop and have lunch at a restaurant near Omaha Beach.

-Lunch will consist of a main dish and desert, accompanied by a glass of wine.
+Lunch will consist of a main dish and desert.
 Before we leave the terminal, we will pre-order lunch so we do not waste time.
 Once we arrive at the restaurant, the food will be freshly prepared and ready for us.

 Stop 5 - Overlord Museum (included in the price of the tour)